Michael Marshall

 Do similar businesses exist and is there a gap in the market?

-Often when people find out that there is already an app that does something similar to what they want to build they get really freaked and call the whole thing off.
+Often when people find out that there is already an app like the one they want to build they get really freaked and call the whole thing off.
 This is not always the right idea.
 For example you may have an idea to build an app and then find out that a similar app exists but when you use that app it frustrates you and doesn’t do what you want it to.
 If that happens, then there is definitely a gap in the market and room for improvement.

-Understanding if there is a gap in the market is not easy, but it comes with understanding your market needs, your potential customers and who they really are or what they really want.
-This point is so important that I wrote another bog about it here The Most Important Thing Any Business Should Know: Their Market
+Understanding if there is a gap in the market is not easy, but it comes with understanding your market's needs, your potential customers and who they really are or what they really want.

 The fact is, sometimes when there is a lot of competition over a certain topic it actually leaves room for a truly valuable product to rise to the surface and you could have that product.